dulle90griet/gb-terrifictotes-dcf/README.md

 make run-checks
 ```

-If you wish to run individual tests – though it shouldn't be necessary for the purposes of initial setup and deployment – use the following command:
+If you wish to run individual tests – unlikely to be necessary for the purposes of initial setup and deployment – use the following command:

 ```sh
 source ./venv/bin/activate && pytest -vvvrP test/TEST_FILE_NAME_HERE.py
 ```

-Deploy the full AWS cloud pipeline using Terraform as follows.

-Change into the terraform directory.
+To deploy the full AWS cloud pipeline using Terraform, first change into the `terraform` directory.

 ```sh
 cd terraform